Plan one loan cancellation criteria.

 • ICR Repayment: After repaying through ICR for over 25 years, any outstanding balance is cancelled.

-Considering these criteria ensures that borrowers understand the circumstances leading to the cancellation of their Plan 1 student loans in the UK.
+Considering these criteria ensures borrowers understand the circumstances leading to cancelling their Plan 1 student loans in the UK.

 Plan 2 loan cancellation conditions